Build invaluable and sought after, employability skills and stand out from the crowd

 Students who spend time in the workplace whilst at university build valuable employability skills, highly sought after by graduate employers.
 Local internships provide the opportunity for students to apply knowledge gained through study in a real world environment, and develop the skills to gain and sustain employment and build a successful career after graduation.
 We also support virtual internships where students and industry partners who are remotely located can work together.

 You can enrol in an approved course which also gives you credit towards your degree, or BYO your own internship opportunity (self-sourced internship).

 Immerse yourself in another culture, embrace new challenges and grow your resilience and versatility with a global WIL experience.
 Funding assistance and OS-HELP loans are available for eligible applicants.
 Additional short-term and exchange programs are available through Griffith's Go Global hub.

 An internship may be the most important step in the success of your career.
 The Griffith Business School facilitates internships and industry experiences for Higher Degree Research students to allow you to gain practical experience, strengthen your transferable, professional and research skills, and build networks with industry, government or non-government organisations.
 We will work with you and your HDR Supervisor to support an industry-based internship.

 Become an industry partner

 Do you have a project or work experience opportunity available for business students?
-Register as a local WIL industry partner and we will assist to fill gaps in personnel and projects; harness fresh ideas and new perspectives; stay in touch with current trends and approaches, and identify talented, enthusiastic students for graduate and other positions.
+Register as an industry partner and we will assist to fill gaps in personnel and projects.
+Our enthusiastic students can help you harness fresh ideas and new perspectives, and help you stay in touch with current trends.